Giving to the Graduate School

 Transformative Graduate Educational Fund

-Developed by former Vice President and Dean for Graduate Education, Karen DePauw, this ambitious initiative pushes the boundaries of traditional disciplinary academic education and works to provide a diverse, inclusive, and innovative graduate educational experience for students across colleges and campuses.
+Developed by former Vice President and Dean for Graduate Education, Karen DePauw, this ambitious initiative pushes the boundaries of traditional disciplinary academic education and works to provide an inclusive and innovative graduate educational experience for students across colleges and campuses, and online.

-This fund supports research fellowships and scholarships for students so they can pursue their degrees, and helps cover the cost of workshops, speaker events, and other Graduate School activities supporting students.
-Giving to this fund ensures the Graduate School can continue to push the boundaries of graduate education and provide opportunities to help students grow and succeed beyond their expectations.
+This fund supports research fellowships and scholarships for students, and helps cover the cost of workshops, speaker events, and other Graduate School activities supporting students.
+Giving to this fund ensures the Graduate School can continue to provide opportunities to help students grow and succeed beyond their expectations.

 To make an online contribution, click “Give Now,” which takes you to the university's giving page.
-Select the “Enter your own,” button on the webpage, and then enter “Dr. Karen P. DePauw Transformative Graduate Educational Fund.”
+Then choose this fund from the drop down menu.

 Graduate School Advanced Degree Alumni Fund (also known as the Graduate School Annual Fund)